nileshpatra/SIH-FINAL-CODES/README.md

 # Dream Slayers
-This eas made by Team Dream Slayers during smart india hackathon , 2019 .
+This was the hackathon project made by Team Dream Slayers during smart india hackathon , 2019 .
 ## Functionality

 > Machine learning model for predicting optimal velocity to avoid collision.